-Pre-requisites: PHIL 201 or PHIL 201H and (PHIL 101 or PHIL 101H or PHIL 102H)
+Pre-requisite(s): PHIL 201 or PHIL 201H and PHIL 101 or PHIL 101H

-PHIL 301H - Ethics-Honors credits: 3
+PHIL 301H Ethics-Honors

 A general theory of the goals of human life and the norms of moral behavior; the theory will be applied to several specific moral problems.
 Spring.